benaghca/ExcelReplacement/README.md

-# Excel Replacement Tool
+# Document Template Processor

-A Windows application that processes Excel templates by replacing placeholders with data from a CSV file.
+A Windows application that processes Excel and Word templates by replacing placeholders with data from a CSV file.

 ## What it does

 This tool allows you to:
 - Select a CSV file containing your data
-- Select an Excel template containing placeholders
+- Select an Excel or Word template containing placeholders
 - Choose an output directory
-- Generate individual Excel files for each row in your CSV
+- Generate individual files for each row in your CSV

 ## How to use